vincentlp/UpgradeChallenge/README.md

 The user can only modify a reservation if the reservation exists and if the new arrival-departure dates are valid.

 **NB: It could have been nice to have a User Management, so a user can only update its own reservation.
-But to simplify the challenge, anybody can update any reservation as long as the arrival-departure dates are valid**
+To simplify the challenge, anybody can update any reservation as long as the arrival-departure dates are valid.**

 #### cancel an existing reservation:
 The user can only cancel a reservation if the reservation exists.